aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 It's [Key Provider ID](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/structures.md#key-provider-id)
 MUST equal the provider ID for the [AWS KMS Hierarchical Keyring](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md#ondecrypt).

-If Beacon Key Source configuration is [multi key store](../searchable-encryption/search-config.md#multi-key-store-initialization) and an attribute exists with the name of the configured Key Field Name then the [Key Provider Information](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/structures.md#key-provider-id)
+If the Beacon Key Source configuration is [multi key store](../searchable-encryption/search-config.md#multi-key-store-initialization) and an attribute exists with the name of the configured Key Field Name then the [Key Provider Information](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/structures.md#key-provider-id)
 MUST match this value.